What is Sleep Apnea?

 Take the First Step Toward a Healthier You

-Embarking on your path to sleep apnea treatment at Barton Oaks Dental Group in Austin, TX, is as simple as it is essential.
-While Dr. Dora Nemeth cannot diagnose sleep apnea, she will guide you toward effective relief once you’ve been diagnosed.
+Embarking on your path to sleep apnea diagnosis at Barton Oaks Dental Group in Austin, TX, is as simple as essential.
+While we cannot diagnose sleep apnea, we will guide you toward effective relief once diagnosed.

 The Connection Between Sleep Apnea and TMJ Disorder